-8. The preliminary summary of the economic, small business, and consumer impact:
+9. A summary of the economic, small business, and consumer impact:

 The Health Care Investment Fund hospital assessment established in A.R.S. § 36-2999.72 will be matched by federal funds.
 The majority of the assessment funds and accompanying federal funds will be used to provide an increase for base reimbursement for services reimbursed under the dental fee schedule and physician fee schedule and for quarterly supplemental payments to Arizona hospitals.
-Many of the providers of that medical care are considered small businesses located in Arizona.
+Many of the providers of that medical care are considered small businesses located in Arizona

 A.R.S. §36-2999.72 prohibits the assessed hospitals from passing the cost of the assessment on to patients or third parties who pay for care in the hospital.
-In the aggregate, the Administration expects to return over \$1 billion in FFY 2023 in incremental payments for medical services than will be collected through the assessment.
-Along with a copy of this proposed exempt rule making, the Administration has posted to its website information regarding the fiscal impact of this amendment to hospitals:
+In the aggregate, the Administration expects to re turn millions more in FFY 2022 in incremental payments for medical services than will be collected through the assessment.